 Manuscript Reviews - Articles:

 African Affairs; African Studies Review; Anthropology Today; Diplomacy & Statecraft; Diplomatic History; Disasters Journal; Europe-Asia Studies; Global Change, Peace, & Security; Global Governance; Global Society; The Historian; International Peacekeeping; International Politics; International Spectator; International Studies Perspectives; Journal of Cold War Studies; Journal of Contemporary History; Journal of Peace Research; Journal of Politics; Millennium Journal of International Studies; New Political Science; Policy Studies Journal; Political Research Quarterly; Problems of Post Communism; Revista Dialéctica Libertadora; Review of International Studies; Security Studies; Social Studies of Science; South African Historical Journal; West European Politics.

 State University of New York, Albany; University of Louisville; University of Missouri, St. Louis.

-Grawemeyer World Order Book Award, Inter-Hemispheric Resource Center, National Science Foundation, Udall Center for Studies in Public Policy, University of Antwerp Research Council, University of Arizona Authors' Support Fund.
+Grawemeyer World Order Book Award, Inter-Hemispheric Resource Center, National Science Foundation, Udall Center for Studies in Public Policy, University of Antwerp Research Council.

-Graduate and undergraduate courses on international relations, US foreign policy, comparative Third World politics, and social science methodology.
+Graduate and undergraduate courses on international relations, US foreign policy, comparative Third World politics, economic history, introduction to political history, and social science methodology.
 For course syllabi, click here.

 Work with Graduate Students: